Heating Cable for plant propagation and seed raising

 CUSTOM SIZES AVAILABLE - PLEASE CALL (03) 5940 0281 FOR A QUOTE OR COMPLETE OUR CONTACT FORM.

 A propagating bed consists essentially of a thermostatically controlled heating element (mounted on mesh) buried in a layer of moist sand typically in a pre-prepared box by the grower.
 Heat then permeates through the sand providing a warm growing environment and microclimate.
 Or Heating Cable may be used on the ground.
 However it is essential to place 50mm polystyrene sheeting on the ground for insulation.
+If you wish to purchase the Heating Cable unmounted please make a note on your order.
 If using unmounted cable, ensure your spacings are approx 100mm apart for even heat distribution.
-Use plastic mesh for mounting.
+Use mesh for mounting.

 Specifications: approx 150 watts per square metre (custom made available to any output required) 240 Volt.
 Thermostat controller is factory fitted to accurately control temperature.